moxystudio/node-proper-lockfile/README.md

 Removes a lock.

-You should NOT call this function to unlock a previously acquired lock.
-Use the provided `unlock` function as seen above.
+You should NOT call this function to unlock a lockfile that isn't owned by you.

-This function is provided to simply remove the lock, but its unsafe.
-If something is owning the lock on `file`, it will get compromised.
+This function is an alternative to the provided `unlock` function (as explained above) and you should ONLY call it if you own the lock.

 Available options: